≡ Menu

 She Bought This $20K Tiny House

-Karen is one determined woman!
-Her tiny living dream started after her youngest child moved out.
-At first, she sold her home and traveled in an RV, but she really wanted more of a house.
-She put a down payment on a home from a tiny house builder, only to find out some months later that the business went under, and her money was gone.
+Karen’s journey toward tiny living began after her youngest child moved out.
+She started by selling her home and began traveling in an RV.
+Then she decided on a tiny house, so she put a down payment on a home from a tiny house builder, only to find out some months later that the business went under, and her money was gone.

-You’d think that would be the end of her tiny living, but after she paid back the loan she had taken out for her first tiny home, she bought an Incred-i-Box from Incredible Tiny Homes for $20,000.
-She spent some time finishing the interior and now lives in a trailer park in Arizona, loving that her dreams finally came true!
+Not giving up, she paid the loan back, recouped her losses, and was able to purchase a new Incred-i-Box model tiny home from Incredible Tiny Homes for $20,000.
+She spent some time finishing the interior and now lives in a park in Arizona, loving that her dreams of living simply and affordably finally came true!

 Don’t miss other amazing tiny homes like this – join our FREE Tiny House Newsletter for more!

-Empty-Nester Goes Tiny After RV Living and Getting Scammed by a Builder
+Empty-Nester’s $20K Tiny Home Life After Getting Scammed by a Tiny House Builder

-She added all the cabinets and the floating shelves.
+She added all the cabinets and the floating shelves in the interior.

-VIDEO: Achieved her dream after being SCAMMED!
-Her Incred-I-Box Tiny Home
+VIDEO: Achieved her tiny house dream even after being scammed!

 Highlights: